ldhandley/garden-manager/README.md

+# Garden Manager

+An app that allows you to upload an image of a garden and mark it up with pins that identify plants by name, species, date you planted it, etc.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.